Mini-Lathe Beginners |

 7x12 mini-lathe - Largest Job?What is the largest job you can turn on a 7x12 mini lathe?
 Well, the clue is in the name.
 7x12.
 This means that the distance from the bed of the lathe to the centre of the chuck is 7 inches.
 Therefore it is possible to turn something that is 7 inchs in diameter.
 The observant among you will have noticed that the average mini-lathe only comes fitted with a 3 inch chuck.
 Unless you are machining a sponge, it is very difficult to fit a 7 inch ljob into a 3 inch chuck.
 The solution, as with many mini-lathe related problems, is to employ a bit of cunning.
 How to fit a 7 inch job in a 3 inch chuckI am working (occasionally) on a fairly long term project to make an equatorial mount.
 One of the components required for this is a pair of 6 inch diamter worm wheels.
 Nobody wanted to supply me with 6 inch disks of aluminium, however, a nice supplier did give me some 6 inch sqaure by half inch thick aluminium plate.

 If you want to face off anything bigger than 6 inchs, you do not have enough cross-slide travel to do it in one go, so I must be done in sections, adjusting the tool post holder between sections.
+My series on making telescope worm wheel and gear sets shows a practical application of this approach.

 |